Housing Benefit is a means tested benefit paid by Local Authorities to help people on low incomes to meet the cost of rented accommodation.

 To claim Housing Benefit:

-- The claimant (and their partner) must meet the long list of qualifying conditions, eg have joint savings below £16,000, and
+- the claimant (and their partner) must meet the long list of qualifying conditions, eg have joint savings below £16,000 (unless getting Guarantee Pension Credit), and

-- The claimant (or their partner) must be liable to pay rent on a property.
+- the claimant (or their partner) must be liable to pay rent on a property (or be treated as liable), and

-- The claimant must occupy that property as their home
+- the claimant must occupy that property as their home (or be treated as occupying it), and

-- The claimant must fit into one of the categories of people who can claim HB rather than UC (as list above).
+- the claimant must fit into one of the categories of people who can make a new claim for HB rather than UC (as listed above).

 Click on the links below for more information.